DinhThien-pt/Deep-Learning-for-Signal-Detection-in-NonOrthogonal-Multiple-Access-Wireless-Systems/README.md

    Note: Each evaluation takes ~1–2 minutes, loading pre-trained networks and data.

 ## 📦 Dependencies

-    ```bash
-    MATLAB: Tested on R2020b or later
+- MATLAB: Tested on R2020b or later
-    Deep Learning Toolbox: For LSTM and neural network training
+- Deep Learning Toolbox: For LSTM and neural network training
-    Signal Processing Toolbox: For FFT/IFFT operations.
+- Signal Processing Toolbox: For FFT/IFFT operations.

 ## 📝 Notes
 - All scripts clear variables and close figures for clean execution.